Simi23/szazharminchet-repozitorium/DHCP/isc-dhcp-server.md

 ## DDNS

-You can configure DDNS in isc-dhcp-server.
+You can configure *dynamic domain name updates* in **isc-dhcp-server**.
 You have to do the configurations in the DNS config too, for [Bind9](/DNS/Bind9) in this tutorial you will find what you have to do.
 You will have to use the same key on DNS and DHCP side on both server.

+> Do not rename the key you have generated!
+{.is-warning}

 Add these lines to `/etc/dhcp/dhcpd.conf`